-Primary Distribution Line Result/Criteria

-Type to Primary Distribution

-Line

-Three-phase, three wire Any Pass screen

-Three-phase, four wire Single-phase, line-to- Pass screen

-neutral

-Three-phase, four wire All others To pass, aggregate

-(For any line that has Generating Facility

-such a section OR mixed Capacity must be less

-3 wire & 4 wire) than or equal to 10% of

-, Line Section Peak

-Load.
+Primary Distribution Line Type Type of Interconnection to Primary Distribution Result/Criteria Line D Three-phase, three wire Any Pass screen Three-phase, four wire Single-phase, line-to- neutral Pass screen Three-phase, four wire (For any line that has such a section OR mixed 3 wire & 4 wire) To pass, aggregate Generating Facility Capacity must be less than or equal to 10% of Line Section Peak Load.

-If the primary distribution circuit serving the Generating Facility is of a three-wire type, or if the Generating Facility's Interconnection transformer is single-phase and connected in a line-to-neutral configuration, then there is no concern about overvoltages to RPU's or other Customer's equipment caused by loss of system neutral grounding during the operating time of anti-islanding protection.
+If the primary distribution circuit serving the Generating Facility is of a three-wire type, or if the Generating Facility's Interconnection transformer is single-phase and connected in a line-to-neutral configuration, then there is no concern about overvoltages to RPU's or other Customer's equipment caused by loss of system neutral grounding during the operating time of anti-Islanding protection.